 by telephone: +44 (0) 207 101 2000

-by post: The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry, Kensington Palace, Palace Green, London W8 4PU.
+by post: The Royal Foundation of The Prince and Princess of Wales, Kensington Palace, Palace Green, London W8 4PU.

 In each instance, please ask for or address your communication to Data Protection Lead